Privacy Policy³

 Introduction

-Envirotech Group of Companies is committed to protecting the rights and freedoms of data subjects and safely and securely processing their data in accordance with all our legal obligations.
-We hold personal data about our employees, clients, suppliers and other individuals for a variety of business purposes.
-The group is not required to register as a data controller with the Information Commissioners Office (ICO).
+Envirotech Group is committed to protecting the rights and freedoms of data subjects and safely and securely processing their data in accordance with all our legal obligations.
+We hold personal data about our employees, clients, suppliers, and other individuals for a variety of business The group is not required to register as a data controller with the Information Commissioners Office (ICO).

 Definitions